 This question needs to be asked, this question needs to be confronted (although perhaps not answered?).
 To respond to it, I have to first deal with two issues, namely power and prayer.

-Let me start by saying that I believe The Knower is omnipotent (i.e. all-powerful), not in the traditional human way of seeing power – as physical strength over another – but in the sense that Truth is all-powerful: in being able to stand and move in the face of any opposition.
+Let me start by saying that I believe The Name is omnipotent (i.e. all-powerful), not in the traditional human way of seeing power – as physical strength over another – but in the sense that Truth is all-powerful: in being able to stand and move in the face of any opposition.
 Falsehoods can be exposed and eliminated; Truth can never be defeated.
-People who (need to) see The Knower‘s omnipotence as physical power get tied-up in questions such as whether or not The Knower can create a stone too big for Himself to move.
-Coming to understand The Knower‘s power in His Truth has been very liberating for me.
+People who (need to) see The Name‘s omnipotence as physical power get tied-up in questions such as whether or not The Name can create a stone too big for Himself to move.
+Coming to understand The Name‘s power in His Truth has been very liberating for me.

 Secondly, I do not believe in a God which answers our prayers to heal someone for our sakes, or give us a passing exam-grade after the fact, or one who saves our loved-ones in an aircraft disaster.
 It simply does not make sense to me that a compassionate and loving God would not rescue someone until I called upon Him to do so – and leave the un-prayed-for victims to die; or that He would retroactively change exam-results in such a manner as to satisfy all the people who prayed.